Don’t write games on paper until they are perfect, build prototypes early.

 Finally, establish your Pillars.
 They should be drives or over-arching parts linking Concepts and Aesthetics.

-- Open structure: you can choose different paths and it must generate different situations.
+- Non-linear structure: different paths must generate different situations.

 - Battle system: core of the game.